ucaiado/cpp-membot/README.md

 ### Run
-In a terminal or command window, navigate to the top-level project directory `cpp-system-monitor/` (that contains this README) and run the following command, which will start a monitor using the code implemented in this repository.
+In a terminal or command window, navigate to the top-level project directory `cpp-membot/` (that contains this README) and run the following command, which will start a chatbot using the code implemented in this repository.

 ```shell